alextaujenis/RBD_Capacitance/README.md

 ##constructor(send\_pin, receive\_pin)
 Create a new capacitance instance and pass in the send and receive pins.

-##setSendPin(pin)
-Convenience method to dynamically re-assign the send pin.

-##setReceivePin(pin)
-Convenience method to dynamically re-assign the receive pin.

 ##setSampleSize(size)
 Change the number of readings used for the moving average in order to control accuracy.